IndrajeetPatil/awesome-r-pkgtools/README.md

     some might be available only via GitHub or GitLab.
 -   Only **tools** helpful for package development are included, and not other resources (like books, talks, presentations, etc.).
+-   Tools which are part of publicly archived/retired GitHub repositories are not included.

 # Contributing